Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/ems_templates.md

 ---

-    title: Event messages
+    title: "Event messages"
-    linkTitle: Event messages
+    linkTitle: "Event messages"
     weight: 230

----
-{{< TransferCFT/axwayvariablesComponentLongName  >}} can issue Transfer CFT log messages and account records as Event Messages.
+---{{< TransferCFT/axwayvariablesComponentLongName  >}} can issue Transfer CFT log messages and account records as Event Messages.
 A management application can then get these event messages by opening an Event Management System (EMS) distributor process and requesting the messages.

 In this chapter, event-message tokens and their values are represented in DDL.
 For a quick explanation of DDL as it applies to SPI, refer to the *SPI Programming Manual* &gt; *[Summary of DDL for SPI](http://h20565.www2.hpe.com/hpsc/doc/public/display?sp4ts.oid=4201303&docId=emr_na-c02131958&docLocale=en_US)* appendix.